GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
+> ### All of our exalted technological progress, civilization for that matter, is comparable to an axe in the hand of a pathological criminal.
 >
-> ~ *René Descartes*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts